bolajiwahab/pg_drop_events/README.md

 ### How pg_drop_events works?

-`pg_drop_events` uses event trigger to track what statement, what transaction and which user drops a table or a table column.
+`pg_drop_events` uses event trigger to track what statement, what transaction and which user drops a table, a table column or a materialized view.

 ## Documentation
 1. [Supported PostgreSQL Versions](#supported-postgresql-versions)